frougon/FFGo/README.rst

   for English; this text is also accessible from FFGo's *Help* menu).
 In a second time, ``docs/README.conditional-config`` (`available online
   <https://frougon.net/projects/FFGo/doc/README-conditional-config/>`_)
-  explains how to use the full power of the configuration system used by FFGo.
+  explains how to use the full power of FFGo's configuration system.

   If you got FFGo from the `Git repository`_ instead of a release tarball, part of the documentation is in source form only (written for